iiasa/ece-teaching/message_ix_community_meeting.rst

 Upcoming events
 """"""""""""""""

-* 24-25 May 2023 - MESSAGEix Community Meeting (`more info and the agenda <https://iiasa.ac.at/events/may-2023/messageix-community-meeting-2023>`_)
+* 28-29 May 2024 - MESSAGEix Community Meeting (`more info and the agenda <https://iiasa.ac.at/events/may-2024/messageix-community-meeting-2024>`_)

 Past events
 """""""""""

+* 24-25 May 2023 - MESSAGEix Community Meeting (`more info and the agenda <https://iiasa.ac.at/events/may-2023/messageix-community-meeting-2023>`_)
 * 7-8 May 2022 - 1st Annual MESSAGEix Community Meeting (`more info and the agenda <https://iiasa.ac.at/events/may-2022/messageix-community-meeting>`_)

 Objectives of the community meeting